 It was just a simple ceremony.
 The officiant only read something on his papers we don't understand because it's all written in Spanish.
-When he instructed to kiss the bride that's the time that we realized it's done. after that was the contract signing.
-The bride and groom will sign the papers then, the two witnesses.
+When he instructed to kiss the bride that's the time that we realized it's done.
+After that, was the contract signing.
+The bride and groom will sign the papers and the two witnesses.
 We just had a simple lunch together like having a visitor at home.

 In our case, we got our papers after 6 months.
 Why?
 Because the attorney that we got didn't file the papers on time.
 The correct processing time is only 3 months before it will reflect on the Costa Rican System.
 You can check it online after two or three months.
 If you can't find your name that means your attorney didn't file it.

 TIPS: Trust only attorneys that recommended by your Costa Rican Friend.
 If something bad happened to your papers or you have complains about not in the system or why you can't find your marriage certificate in the system through online, you know where you find him and you can ask your friend to help you kick the ass of that attorney.
 Most Costa Rican attorneys are not reliable and they are so slow in processing papers or Should I say not doing their job properly?
 Be careful also with people who are asking too much fees.